Pandemic shined a spotlight on food insecurity in Las Vegas Valley

 “And then came March: We went to around 200 families a week into COVID and now we’re averaging between 350 and 400 families a day,” said Caruso.
 “89104 is the hungriest ZIP code in Clark County.
 The interesting thing as the pandemic progresses is that we don’t really deal with the unemployed as much as the underemployed.”

-The walk-in pantry sees many families where one person in the household is working while the other lost their job.
+The City Impact Urban Food Bank sees many families in which one person in the household is working while the other lost their job.

 “The people we’re helping with now, some of them never needed assistance before.
 They’ve blown past their savings a few months into the pandemic, lost their medical insurance and they’re needing help for the first time,” he said.